Siddy212/iconic-es-de/README.md

    - `Grid: Marquee ` - A grid view that display game marquees.

 - `Theme Color Scheme` - There are 3 types of color schemes that are used for the overall theme on all views, Light, Dark, and Retro-Gray.
-Each of these color schemes allow you to choose from: Classic, Modern, or Custom.
+Each of these color schemes allow you to choose from: Classic, Modern, Screenshots or Custom.
 This will indicate which art style to use.
 Classic using more official game art while Modern uses updated renders of characters.
+Screenshots will use a random game screenshot from that system.
 Custom allows user-defined artwork that can be mixed without being reset when updating the theme.
    - `Light` - A white scheme in Classic, Modern, or Custom styles.
    - `Dark` - A dark scheme in Classic, Modern, or Custom styles.
    - `Retro Gray` - A SNES inspired color scheme in Classic, Modern, or Custom styles.